Widmanstätten pattern: Nomenclature

 Due to the discovery priority of G. Thomson, several authors suggested calling these figures Thomson structure or Thomson-Widmanstätten structure.

 Formation

 Phase diagram explaining how the pattern forms.
 First meteoric iron is exclusively composed of taenite.
-When cooling off it passes a phase boundary where kamacite is exsolved from taenite.
+When cooling it passes a phase boundary where kamacite is exsolved from taenite.
 Meteoric iron with less than about 6% nickel (hexahedrite) is completely changed to kamacite.